Proxy server: Content-control software

 A content-filtering web proxy server provides administrative control over the content that may be relayed in one or both directions through the proxy.
 It is commonly used in both commercial and non-commercial organizations (especially schools) to ensure that Internet usage conforms to acceptable use policy.

 Content filtering proxy servers will often support user authentication to control web access.
 It also usually produces logs, either to give detailed information about the URLs accessed by specific users or to monitor bandwidth usage statistics.
 It may also communicate to daemon-based or ICAP-based antivirus software to provide security against viruses and other malware by scanning incoming content in real-time before it enters the network.

-Many workplaces, schools, and colleges restrict web sites and online services that are accessible and available in their buildings.
+Many workplaces, schools, and colleges restrict websites and online services that are accessible and available in their buildings.
 Governments also censor undesirable content.
-This is done either with a specialized proxy, called a content filter (both commercial and free products are available), or by using a cache-extension protocol such as ICAP, that allows plug-in extensions to an open caching architecture.
+This is done either with a specialized proxy, called a content filter (both commercial and free products are available), or by using a cache-extension protocol such as ICAP, which allows plug-in extensions to an open caching architecture.

 Websites commonly used by students to circumvent filters and access blocked content often include a proxy, from which the user can then access the websites that the filter is trying to block.
 Requests may be filtered by several methods, such as a URL or DNS blacklists, URL regex filtering, MIME filtering, or content keyword filtering.
 Blacklists are often provided and maintained by web-filtering companies, often grouped into categories (pornography, gambling, shopping, social networks, etc.).
 The proxy then fetches the content, assuming the requested URL is acceptable.
 At this point, a dynamic filter may be applied on the return path.
 For example, JPEG files could be blocked based on fleshtone matches, or language filters could dynamically detect unwanted language.
-If the content is rejected then an HTTP fetch error may be returned to the requester.
+If the content is rejected, then an HTTP fetch error may be returned to the requester.
 Most web filtering companies use an internet-wide crawling robot that assesses the likelihood that content is a certain type.
 Manual labor is used to correct the resultant database based on complaints or known flaws in the content-matching algorithms.

-Some proxies scan outbound content, e.g., for data loss prevention; or scan content for malicious software.
+Some proxies scan outbound content, e.g., for data loss prevention, or scan content for malicious software.

 Filtering of encrypted data

 Web filtering proxies are not able to peer inside secure sockets HTTP transactions, assuming the chain-of-trust of SSL/TLS (Transport Layer Security) has not been tampered with.
 The SSL/TLS chain-of-trust relies on trusted root certificate authorities.

 In a workplace setting where the client is managed by the organization, devices may be configured to trust a root certificate whose private key is known to the proxy.
 In such situations, proxy analysis of the contents of an SSL/TLS transaction becomes possible.
-The proxy is effectively operating a man-in-the-middle attack, allowed by the client's trust of a root certificate the proxy owns.
+The proxy is effectively operating a man-in-the-middle attack, allowed by the client's trust of a root certificate that the proxy owns.